tremby/discord-tagbot/README.md

   A new message is posted in the game channel showing the final scores.
   If a chat channel is configured, an announcement is made here too.

-  A periodic game stopped in this way will not automatically restart until the period rolls around.
+  Game stopped in this way will not automatically restart.

-  On the other hand, a non-periodic (manual) game *will* automatically restart.
+  If configured to be periodic and to automatically restart, a game stopped in this way will restart automatically when the period rolls around.

 ### Managing disqualified players